 - Tools for measuring groundwater temperature and electrical conductivity.
 The aim here is to better understand the link between the waters studied and the rise in sea level (with saline intrusions), as well as the exchanges with surface waters.

 - Qualitative analysis tools for pollution risks.
-In France, companies, local authorities and water agencies have installed no less than 75,000 water-quality meters over the country.
+In France, companies, local authorities and water agencies have installed no less than 75,000 water-quality meters (distinct from piezometers that measure the level of groundwater) over the country.
 This enormous mass of information is collected by the ADES portal, developed and managed by BRGM.
 Its scientists use it to improve understanding of the transport and transformation of contaminants in the soil and then in the aquifers (nitrates, pesticides or emerging pollutants such as cosmetic residues or plant protection products).
 This work requires the development of new tools that will be able, for example, to "scan" all the pollutants in the water, and thus enable the mobilisation of resources in microbiology, hydrophysics, metrology, but also in analytics and experimentation.
 In particular, they will enable more accurate groundwater vulnerability maps to be made and the prediction of the impact of land use changes or protective measures on groundwater quality.

 Groundwater resources and databases in France